17 Aug Can Canker Sores Cause Tooth and Jaw Pain?

 Simple canker sores usually take one to three weeks to heal on their own, and any pain should subside in about a week.
 However, complex canker sores can last up to six weeks.
 If your canker sore lasts longer than two weeks, consult your healthcare provider.

-Can Canker Sores Cause Tooth and Jaw Pain?
+Can Canker Sores Cause Tooth Pain?

 Both simple and complex canker sores can cause pain when you brush your teeth or eat.
 Complex canker sores may also result in a fever, fatigue, or sluggishness.
 They can even cause the lymph nodes in your face to swell, which can end up causing jaw and ear pain.